Postpartum Hair Loss: Why It Happens and How to Minimize It

 A big problem with the some of the other wraps (even other Belly Bandit wraps) is that they’re poorly made.
 They start to bunch up and are no longer flat, which makes them really show under clothing.

-The Mother Tucker (click here to check price) has a stupid name, yes.
+The Mother Tucker (click here to check price on Amazon) has a stupid name, yes.
 But it’s the most-loved postpartum girdle that avoids the downfalls of others that are available.